hal/console/CONTRIBUTING.md

 First off, thank you for considering contributing to HAL.
 It's people like you that make HAL such a great tool.
-HAL is an open source project and we love to receive contributions from our community — you!
+HAL is an open source project, and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into HAL itself.

 We expect all contributors and users to follow our [Code of Conduct](CODE_OF_CONDUCT.md) when communicating through project channels.
 These include, but are not limited to: chat, issues, code.